doug-correa/data_science/2. Books recomendation collaborative filtering/README.md

 This dataset can be accessed [here]().

-### Exploratory Data Analysis and Data Transformation

-1. There were 2 rows with missing data in the dataset, and they were removed.
-2. To make the calculation manageable for computer memory, I filtered only books that have more than 50 ratings.

-### Algorithm

-1. I inputted the data into a matrix.
-2. I calculated the matrix using Pearson correlation.
-3. I ranked the top 10 users most similar to the target user.
+### How the algorithm was built

-4. I ranked the top 10 books with the highest ratings among the books read by similar users to the target user that have not been read by the target user yet.
+The data was inputted into a matrix and calculated using Pearson's correlation.
+The recommended books are the top x books with the highest average rating among y users who have the highest degree of similarity with the target user, excluding books already read by the target user.

+### How it was implemented on the system

+Each time the user rates a new book, an asynchronous task is called on the back-end, and the user matrix is then calculated.
+Once the calculation is complete, the recommended books for the user are updated in the database.
+As soon as the user accesses the recommendations page again, they will see the possible new recommendations discovered by the algorithm.